ecnu-sa-labs/ecnu-sa-labs/lab_manual/course-vm.md

 ![](../images/course-vm-lab1-rebuild-and-reopen-container.jpg)

 This will reload VS Code and set up the development environment.
 You can now edit, run and debug your lab in VS Code.
-You can open the terminal in VS code
+You can open the terminal in VS code：

 ![](../images/course-vm-lab1.jpg)